 Strike and lockout

-Definitions strike and lockout
+Definitions of strike and lockout

 One measure of the failure of social dialogue at work is the occurrence of a strike or lockout.
-Industrial actions, such as strikes and lockout, are perhaps the most high profile aspect of social dialogue, at least in terms of media coverage and public impact and attention.
+Industrial actions, such as strikes and lockout, are perhaps the most highly profiled aspect of social dialogue, at least in terms of media coverage and public impact and attention.
 In certain circumstances, the absence of strike action could indicate the absence of the right to strike and/or weak social dialogue.

 The ILO “Resolution concerning statistics of strikes, lockouts and other action due to labour disputes” gives the following definitions: